JohhoA/skiddednuker/README.md

-add me on discord for suggestions/help/idc : !¿ Weeb ¿!#8607
+add me on discord for suggestions/help/idc : Weeb#8607

 !!!
 MAKE SURE SERVER MEMBERS INTENT IS ENABLED IF NOT THE BOT WILL NOT WORK